eggheads/eggdrop/doc/sphinx_source/modules/mod/compress.rst

 Compress Module
 ===============

 This module provides support for file compression.
-It can be used to compress files via Tcl or to transfer the userfile compressed during the share process, saving bandwidth.
+It can be used to compress files via Tcl or, with share module loaded, to transfer the userfile compressed during the share process, saving bandwidth.

-This module requires: share

 Put this line into your Eggdrop configuration file to load the compress module::